giantswarm/konfigure-operator/README.md

       reason: ReconciliationFailed
       status: "False"
       type: Ready
-  failures:
+  failed:
-    - appName: app-operator
+    - name: app-operator
       message: secrets "app-operator-example" already exists
-    - appName: aws-operator
+    - name: aws-operator
       message: 'failed to render template from "default/apps/aws-operator/configmap-values.yaml.template":
       template: main:75:37: executing "main" at <.workloadCluster.ssh.ssoPublicKey>:
       map has no entry for key "ssoPublicKey"'
   lastAppliedRevision: 9eb2f00e201df4f9d2b1e3a15e870e2b911726ab
   lastAttemptedRevision: c8f73a3b5ad0ddaad337d78f4e49ea8eae49d2a7
   lastReconciledAt: "2025-03-12T15:06:07.572012492Z"
-  misses:
-    - no-such-operator
   observedGeneration: 4
 ```

-The `.failures` section contains a list of apps with their name and a message that describes where the process for it failed.
+The `.failed` section contains a list of apps with their name and a message that describes where the process for it failed.

-The `.misses` section is informative on the app names that were listed in `.includes.exactMatchers` that were not matched
-against any of the possible apps.
-This is merely use to indicate if maybe a type is in an app name or the config repo does
-not have that app, in order to avoid silently not generating configs for an expected app.
-Misses will not mark the CR
-as failed.
+The `.name` field of each object references the iteration name.

 We only support the `Ready` condition at the moment.
-If all app configurations generated and applied fine, it will be
+If all iterations rendered and applied fine, it will be
 marked as `ReconciliationSucceeded`.

 If there are any failures, the CR will be marked as `ReconciliationFailed `and will be retried indefinitely